pawelqbera/FlashrrApp/README.md

   - one can set a name otherwise cards are signed 'by Anonymous' by clicking the displayed 'Welcome, <username>' message at the top right hand corner
 - display the card author in the card miniature and in the detailed card view

-## Currently working on Flashrr 0.2.0, Vanilla, Spaghetti
+## 0.2.0

-## Features to be added in 0.2.0
+- add new CSS styles and re-design
 - select card types: a note or a flashcard
 - if the 'flashcard' type is checked a miniature card reveils its title only (when clicked - the text content is shown instead)
 - automatically detect and display URLs in card text content